-APPLICATIONS TO RADIO TRANSMISSION.
+APPLICATIONS TO RADIO TRANSMISSION

-From the vertical-incidence critical frequencies and virtual heights of the ionosphere layers, at any given time, it is possible to calculate the upper limit of radio frequency that can be transmitted over any distance.
+From the vertical-incidence critical frequencies and virtual heights of the ionosphere layers, at any given time, it is possible to calculate the upper limit of radio frequency that can be transmitted over any distance, and, conversely, the minimum distance for any frequency.
 The calculated values of maximum usable frequency are found to agree with direct observation of radio transmission over such distances.
-The maximum usable frequencies are nearly the best frequencies to use see "Optimum Frequencies", below.
+The best frequencies to use are slightly below the maximum usable - see "Optimum Frequencies", below.

 When radio waves are transmitted along the earth over any distance, they strike the ionosphere obliquely (Fig. 1).
-Such obliquely incident waves can be reflected back down with lower ionization densities than can vertically incident waves.
-It results that the larger the angle of incidence (angle of wave path with the vertical), i.e., the greater the transmission distance, the higher is the upper limit of frequency of waves that can be reflected from a layer of given ionization density or critical frequency.
+Such obliquely incident waves can be reflected back down with lower ionization densities than can vertically incident waves of the same frequency.
+It follows that the more obliquely the waves strike the layer, the higher is the upper limit of frequency of waves that can be reflected from a layer of given ionization density or critical frequency.
+In other words, the greater the transmission distance or the lower the layer, the higher the frequency which can be used.
 This upper limit of frequency, for transmission via an ionosphere layer, for a particular time and transmission distance, is called the maximum usable frequency.
 It may be calculated roughly, to a first approximation, by multiplying the critical frequency of the layer by the secant of the angle of incidence.
+Transmission at frequencies above the maximum usable frequencies of the regular layers may sometimes be observed.
+For a discussion of this see section "Effects of Ionosphere Irregularities" below.

-The accurate calculation of maximum usable frequencies from vertical-incidence critical frequencies is complicated (see references 20, 22, 24, in Appendix 2).
+The accurate calculation of maximum usable frequencies from vertical-incidence critical frequencies is complicated (see RP1013, 1096, 1100, 1167, and other papers given in References at end hereof).
 For convenience, typical values for the conversion are given in Table 1.